-It’s a really cute town (they’re basically one town) with beautiful sweeping views and a history in gold mining.
-A couple of shops, restaurants, gas stations and a few hotels is all that’s there.
-But its small size and setting is what gives it its charm, actually.
+It’s a really cute town (they’re basically one town) with beautiful sweeping views and a history of gold mining.
+A couple of shops, restaurants, gas stations and a few hotels are all that is there.
+But its small size and setting are what give this area its charm, actually.

 I found I quite liked it despite its limited options.
 The scenery and mountains surrounding the town, alone, took my breath away.

 Two important things to note about Silver Gate and Cooke City:

 - It’s very much a seasonal town that tourists visit during spring, summer, and early fall.
 It has an annual resident population of fewer than 100 people.